ChaosNuggets/Percent-Covered-By-Ambulences/README.md

 ## Result
 The output of the calculate coverage program was "Coverage: 15.35374868% (1454/9470)".
-Therefore, about 15% of Indiana can be reached by driving 5 minutes, starting from all police stations.
+Therefore, about 15% of Indiana can be reached by driving 5 minutes from all police stations.